JUDSYS/v1Spec/judsys-spec.md

 The CA **MUST** verify the attributes it will use on certificates it issues.
 If any verification is not done or fails, the corresponding attributes **MUST NOT** be included in the issued certificate.
 Examples:

 1. If the CA fails to verify that a phone number really belongs to the subject, it **MUST** never be included.
-2. If the subject of the certificate to be issued forgets to bring their US/SSN, this attribute **MUST NOT** be included in the certificate.
+2. If the subject of the certificate to be issued forgets to bring their USA/SSN, this attribute **MUST NOT** be included in the certificate.

 A CA MAY refuse to issue a certificate if essential properties could not verified.
-Examples: INT/name, US/SSN, BR/RG, BR/CPF.
+Examples: INT/name, USA/SSN, BRA/RG, BRA/CPF.

+### id

+A string pointing to an attribute which no other entity shares that value.
+Examples: `BRA/CPF`, `USA/SSN`, `INT/passports:number`.

+This is, two entities are the same when their respective ids (attribute name and value) match.
+The reverse is not guaranteed.

+The syntax is `<key>` or `<key>:<sub-key>`.
+If there is an array, the first value is always used as if it were the only one.

 ### INT/type